Top 10 Best Places to Develop Creative Ideas

 Creativity comes usually when you're not being deliberate about it at all.
 In other words, when you're doing something completely unrelated.
 That often means physically placing yourself somewhere else.

 Need a little shot of inspiration?
-Here are my top 10 recommended locations to
+Here are my top 10 recommended locations to inspire creativity.

 1. In the shower

 There is great liberty that comes with being in your birthday suit under warm, soothing water.
 The mind relaxes and wanders.
 Organized thoughts give way to more relaxed non-linear thoughts.
 And on that journey, your brain sometimes circles back to the creative problem at hand, with a creative solution arriving out of nowhere.
 Quick!
 Grab a towel and jot it down!

 There's nothing like physical movement to clear a mental block or inspire a new train of thought.
 It could be as simple as a walk around the block or a workout at the gym.
 Could be a hike in the woods or a marathon ...
 Start moving and watch the ideas flow from toe to head.